clewisdavis/The-Joy-of-React/course-notes.md

   >
 ```

-- For exampke, the `Button` component below takes a "variant" prop.
-This prope will be used internally to control styleing, like how the `class` attribute works in HTML.
+- For example, the `Button` component below takes a "variant" prop.
+This prop will be used internally to control styling, like how the `class` attribute works in HTML.

 ```JAVASCRIPT
     import Button from './Button';